ezrahall1/setting-up-vpn-server/README.md

 At the top of the page you would need to click “update running server” just to make sure the changes take place.
 <img src="https://i.imgur.com/KN7pMlm.png" height="80%" width="80%" alt="Image 17"/>

+<H3>Step 5 - Login as the end user</H3>
+In order to connect a client to OpenVPN, in the same web browser enter in https://34.239.248.197:943 which should bring up the user login page (you can use the same credentials that you used for the admin login).